prep-gh/flowcrypt-docs/content/business/enterprise.md

 ## Custom security rules

-In addition to security settings listed in [Domain-wide settings and restrictions](#domain-wide-settings-and-restrictions), you can also enforce use of Private Keys that matche your current Public Key server (which FlowCrypt can integrate with).
+In addition to security settings listed in [Domain-wide settings and restrictions](#domain-wide-settings-and-restrictions), you can also:
+ - enforce use of Private Keys that match records your own Public Key server (which FlowCrypt can integrate with)
+ - disable Private Key export or viewing
+ - enforce pass phrases of certain strength, and more

 FlowCrypt will follow a set of security rules that your business or regulatory requirements demand.